+The La Fortuna airstrip is actually in the small village of El Tanque, about a 15-minute drive from La Fortuna, and anywhere from 20 to 40 minutes from most of the popular area hotels.
 Taxis are sometimes waiting for arriving flights.
 If not, you can call one at (tel) 2479-9605.
-The fare to La Fortuna runs around C6,000.
-Alternatively, Nature Air can arrange to have a van waiting for you, for $62 for up to six people.
+The fare to La Fortuna runs around C8,500 to C16,000.
+Also, Nature Air can arrange to have a van waiting for you, for $65 to $130 for up to six people depending upon the location of your hotel.

 By Car: Several routes connect La Fortuna and San José.
-The most popular is to head west on the Interamerican Highway (CR1) from San José and then turn north at Naranjo, continuing north through Zarcero to Ciudad Quesada on CR141.
+The most popular is to head west on the Inter-American Highway (CR1) from San José, and then turn north at Naranjo, continuing north through Zarcero to Ciudad Quesada on CR141.
 From Ciudad Quesada, CR141 passes through Florencia, Jabillos, and Tanque on its way to La Fortuna.
-This route offers wonderful views of the San Carlos valley as you come down from Ciudad Quesada; Zarcero, with its topiary gardens and quaint church, makes a good place to stop, stretch your legs, and snap a few photos.
+This route offers fab views of the San Carlos valley as you come down from Ciudad Quesada; Zarcero, with its topiary gardens and quaint church, is a good place to stop and snap a few photos (see chapter 7).

-By Bus: Buses ((tel) 2255-0567 or 2255-4318) leave San José for La Fortuna at 6:30, 8:30, and 11:30am from the Atlántico del Norte bus station at Avenida 9 and Calle 12.
-The trip lasts 4 hours; the fare is C2,800.
-The bus you take might be labeled tilarán.
-Make sure it passes through Ciudad Quesada.
-If so, it passes through La Fortuna; if not, you’ll end up in Tilarán via the Interamerican Highway, passing through the Guanacaste town of Cañas, a long way from La Fortuna.
+By Bus: Buses ((tel) 2255-0567 or 2255-4318) leave San José for La Fortuna at 6:30, 8:40, and 12:30am from the Atlántico del Norte bus station at Avenida 7 and 9 and Calle 12.
+The trip lasts 4 hours; the fare is C2,600.
+The bus you take might be labeled TILARÁN.
+Make sure it passes through Ciudad Quesada (also known as San Carlos).
+If so, it passes through La Fortuna; if not, you’ll end up in Tilarán via the Inter-American Highway, passing through the Guanacaste town of Cañas, a long way from La Fortuna.

-Alternatively, you can take a bus from the same station to Ciudad Quesada and transfer there to another bus to La Fortuna.
-These buses depart roughly every 30 minutes between 5am and 7:30pm.
-The fare for the 2 1/2-hour trip is C2,500.
+You can also take a bus from the same station to Ciudad Quesada (San Carlos) and transfer there to another bus to La Fortuna.
+These buses depart roughly every 40 minutes between 5am and 7:30pm.
+The fare for the 3 hours trip is C1,900.
 Local buses between Ciudad Quesada and La Fortuna run regularly through the day, although the schedule changes frequently, depending on demand.
-The trip lasts an hour; the fare is C1,200.
+The trip lasts an hour; the fare is C1,500.

 Buses depart La Fortuna for San José roughly every 2 hours between 5am and 6pm; in most instances, you will have to transfer in Ciudad Quesada to one of the frequent buses to San José.

-Gray Line ((tel) 800/719-3105 in the U.S. and Canada, or 2220-2126 in Costa Rica; www.graylinecostarica.com) and Interbus ((tel) 4031-0888; www.interbusonline.com) both have two buses daily leaving San José for La Fortuna.
-The fare is around $49.
-Both companies will pick you up at most San José–area hotels.
+Gray Line ((tel) 800/719-3105 in the U.S. and Canada, or 2220-2126 in Costa Rica; www.graylinecostarica.com) and Interbus ((tel) 4031-0888; www.interbusonline.com) have two buses daily leaving San José for La Fortuna.
+The fare is around $54.
+Both will pick you up at most San José-area hotels.
 And both companies also run routes from La Fortuna with connections to most other major destinations in Costa Rica.

 Boats, Horses & Taxis

 You can travel between La Fortuna and Monteverde by boat and taxi, or on a combination of boat, horseback, and taxi.
 A 10- to 20-minute boat ride across Lake Arenal cuts out hours of driving around its shores.
 From La Fortuna to the put-in point is about a 25-minute taxi ride.
 It’s about a 1 1/2-hour four-wheel-drive taxi ride between the Río Chiquito dock on the other side of Lake Arenal and Santa Elena.
-These trips can be arranged in either direction for between $30 and $50 per person, all-inclusive.
+Trips can be arranged in either direction for between $30 and $60 per person.

 You can also add on a horseback ride on the Santa Elena/Monteverde side of the lake.
 Several routes and rides are on offer.
 The steepest heads up the mountains and through the forest to the town of San Gerardo, only a 30-minute car ride from Santa Elena.
 Other routes throw in shorter sections of horseback riding along the lakeside lowlands.
 With the horseback ride, this trip runs around $85 per person.

 Warning: The riding is often rainy, muddy, and steep.
 Many find it much more arduous than awe-inspiring.
-Moreover, I’ve received numerous complaints about the condition of the trails and the treatment of the horses, so be very careful and demanding before signing on for this trip.
-Find out what route you will be taking, as well as the condition of the horses, if possible.
+Moreover, there have been complaints about the condition of the trails and the treatment of the horses, so do your research before signing on.
+Find out what route you’ll be taking, as well as the condition of the horses.
 Desafío Expeditions ★★ ((tel) 855/818-0020 in the U.S. and Canada, or 2479-0020 in Costa Rica; www.desafiocostarica.com) is one of the more reputable operators.
-They will even drive your car around for you while you take the scenic (and sore) route.
+It will even drive your car around for you while you take the scenic route.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.